senv-team/the_algae_project/README.md

 # Explore underlying factors of climate change

+## Directory Structure
 This project is structured into several parts, each with its own specific role:

 - **Code Mining**: This part contains the code for accessing, cleaning and converting the data to a csv file, stored in `datasets`.
 Code-only section.